tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Loran calls this image "Diagram II" and he uses it to define the terms *negative space* and *the plastic means or plastic form.*
 It shows a sketch of the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan* in an imaginary three-dimensional picture box.

+This is Loran's definition in its entirety:

+> THE PLASTIC MEANS or PLASTIC FORM are terms used often in the present study, and are given a connotation different from that made
+> familiar in art criticism and art history in general.
+The traditional connotation implies sculptural roundness as achieved through
+> light-and-shade modeling and chiaroscuro.
+In this book the term *sculptural effect* is used when roundness is implied.
+On the contrary,
+> the term *plastic means* connotes three-dimensional space in general.
+Diagram II is indended as a compendium of the plastic field for
+> Cezanne's picture shown in Plate VII.
+All the diagrams in the Glossary deal with various aspects of the plastic means.
+The sum of all
+> the diagrams for Plates I and X constitute the analysis of the plastic means that Cezanne has used in creating these paintings.
+Thus
+> line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane.
+> Hence plastic qualities are not only three-dimensional, but two-dimensional as well.  [p.
+18, emphasis in original as italics].

+And this is the key idea from this definition:

+> Thus line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane [p.
+18].

 - Image:

 ![`../images/mondrian_part_2-cezanne-house_and_farm_at_jas_de_bouffan-1887.jpg`](https://github.com/tomwhartung/jmws_accoutrements/blob/master/social_networking/tomh/medium/images/mondrian_part_2-cezanne-house_and_farm_at_jas_de_bouffan-1887.jpg)

 - Source: https://www.wikiart.org/en/paul-cezanne/house-and-farm-at-jas-de-bouffan-1887

-Given this sketch and Cézanne's rendering of the motif, we can see that the *plastic means* is essentially the way a painter interprets or projects three-dimensional subject matter onto the two dimensions of the picture plane.
+Given Loran's sketch and definition, and Cézanne's rendering of the motif, we can see that the *plastic means* is essentially the way a painter interprets or projects three-dimensional subject matter onto the two dimensions of the picture plane.

 -------- So far, so good. -------